cnorick/curse-of-strahd-notes/Locations/Village of Barovia.md

 	> You catch a delicious smell on the air.
 You see that the figure is an old lady.
 She's just handed something to the person in the house, and he is thanking her profusely
 - The players meet [[Morgantha]] selling her dream pastries
 	- She's in the guise of an old woman and has come from [[Old Bonegrinder]] to sell her pastries
+- She has a small variety of pies (they don't have to be meat.
+Just contain kid parts like ground up bones)
+	- Meat pies, maple nut pies, and a hearty pie with a potato base
 - The pastries cost 1gp each